yuxblank/phackp/README.md

 ### Services and Providers
    * Dynamically register providers instances (non-singleton, single runtime instance beans)
    * Reflection based invocation of interfaces methods, allowing to delegate implementation class @ runtime (eg. ErrorHandlers)
-   * Easy and effective API to extends and implements brand new providers
+   * Easy and effective API to extends and implements brand new providers or delegates
+   * Both Eager and Lazy provider instantiation
+   * Configurable, extensible and fully integrated into framework container
+   * Ready to use ServiceProviders
+     * ErrorHandler (Provide PHP error and exception handling overrides)

 ### PSR-4
   * use composer default autoload psr-4